Protect census by closing the gap between inquiry and intake.

 Most teams should start with the admissions leak audit.

-Revenue recovery, not AI for its own sake.
+Census protection, not AI for its own sake.

 Faster first response when staff is unavailable, overloaded, or off the clock.